hadley/adv-r/Data-structures.md

 ## Attributes

-All object can have additional arbitrary attributes.
+All objects can have additional arbitrary attributes.
 These can be thought of as a named list (although the names must be unique).
 Attributes can be accessed individually with `attr()` or all at once (as a list) with `attributes()`.

 ```R
 y <- 1:10